 Environmental issues are concerning which is why sustainability has become critical to packaging selection.
 Many companies are now making bold commitments towards making their packaging more environmentally friendly and looking for innovative options to accelerate that change.
 In fact, sustainable packaging now accounts for almost 25% of all packaging sold.
-But when it comes to making the best decision for your brand, not all sustainable packaging options are equal.
+But when it comes to making the best decision for your brand, not all sustainable packaging material options are equal.
 They are listed in chronological order, below, starting with glass and paper, which were first used in ancient times, through to metal, and more recently, plastic and molded fiber.

 Glass, like metal, can be recycled infinitely without degradation of material quality.
 Unfortunately, though, glass is often not recycled.